Cacaosuyo – Piura 70% with Nibs

 Cacaosuyo has crafted this chocolate from rare “piura” cocoa beans they discovered growing deep in the Peruvian rainforest in Piura province, 4 degrees south of the equator.
 These Piura beans are also known as “Porcellana” (porcelain) because of their distinctive pale white colour when they are first harvested.

-Weight 70 g Type of Chocolate Maker Maker Country Bean Origin Cocoa Percentage Ingredients Dietary Information
+Weight 70 g Type of Chocolate Maker Maker Country Bean Origin Cocoa Percentage Lifestyle and Diet Ingredients Dietary Information

 3 reviews for Cacaosuyo – Piura 70% with Nibs